DeliriumPulse/telescraper/README_VPS.txt

-Telegram Forwarder VPS (Headless)
+Telescraper VPS (Headless)
 =================================

-A lightweight, command-line version of the Telegram Forwarder designed for running on servers (VPS) or in the background.
+A lightweight, command-line version of Telescraper designed for running on servers (VPS) or in the background.

 Features
 --------